DrXiao/cmap/doc/red-black-tree.md

 ```
 * a simple English dictionary that has vocabularies and their explanations.

-For the English dictionary, in computer science, we can store the vocabularies and explanations by building an associative array, containing key and value with string type, to stores the English dictionary.
+For the English dictionary, in computer science, we can store the vocabularies and explanations by building an associative array, containing key and value with string type, to store the English dictionary.

 Then, the associative array often has the following operations: